balena-os/meta-balena/docs/host-extensions.md

     FROM scratch

-    LABEL io.balena.features.host-extension=1
+    LABEL io.balena.image.class=overlay

     COPY --from=builder /hostext /

-The example Dockerfile above starts with an empty container, then adds the `io.balena.features.host-extension` label so that BalenaOS can identify it and overlay it at boot, and finally the desired content is copied from a space holder directory to the root of this container.
+The example Dockerfile above starts with an empty container, then adds the `io.balena.image.class=overlay` label so that BalenaOS can identify it and overlay it at boot, and finally the desired content is copied from a space holder directory to the root of this container.
 Care should be taken not to shadow root filesystem content which is essential for BalenaOS to function.

 ## Managing hostapp extensions